ItisAdnan/Netflix/README.md

 # Netflix
-Website Using HTML &amp; CSS
+Website Using HTML & CSS